ppy/osu-wiki/news/2023/2023-03-21-project-loved-march-2023.md

 [![](/wiki/shared/news/2023-03-21-project-loved-march-2023/659039.jpg)](https://osu.ppy.sh/community/forums/topics/1738556)

-[Terminal 11 - Counter Clockwise Chant Pattern](https://osu.ppy.sh/beatmapsets/659039#mania) by ::Phil::{ user=3191489 } and [Xay](https://osu.ppy.sh/users/961417)\
+[Terminal 11 - Counter Clockwise Chant Pattern](https://osu.ppy.sh/beatmapsets/659039#mania) by ::Phil::{ user=3191489 } and ::Xay::{ user=961417 }\
 140.8 – 183.04 BPM, 3:39 | 4.68★ – 5.76★\
 *description written by ::RandomeLoL::{ user=7080063 }*

-It's been a while since we've seen ::Phil::{ user=3191489 } or [Xay](https://osu.ppy.sh/users/961417) around Loved.
+It's been a while since we've seen ::Phil::{ user=3191489 } or ::Xay::{ user=961417 } around Loved.
 After 5 and 4 years respectively, we'd like to welcome them back!
 And what better set to do this with than their interpretation on *Terminal 11 - Counter Clockwise Chant Pattern*.

 Don't be too fooled, however.
 Both difficulties are the same, structure-wise that is.
 The difference is that [Xay's version](https://osu.ppy.sh/beatmapsets/659039#mania/3182141) adds some very short long notes to make sure players are keeping their trigger fingers on point.
 Suffice to say, make sure to release the notes as quickly as possible!
 Anyway, the rest of the chart is as uncomfortable and fun as you can get with Terminal 11's works!
 Quirky, weird rhythms, and even quirkier, weirder patterns.
 The combination of these two makes this tech set quite fun if you're into it.